 This theory explains the quantum state that an electron takes inside metal solid.
-Every molecule comprises of various discrete energy levels.
+Every molecule comprises various discrete energy levels.
 The way electrons behave inside a molecule is well explained through this theory.

 - In atoms, electrons are filled in respective energy orbits following Pauli’s exclusion principle.

-- In molecules, Two atomic orbitals combine together to form a molecular orbit with two distinct energy levels.
+- In molecules, Two atomic orbitals combine to form a molecular orbit with two distinct energy levels.

 - In solids, 1023 stacked up lines confined in a tiny space would look like a band.
-Thereby forming energy continuum called energy bands.
+Thereby forming an energy continuum called energy bands.

 Energy Bands In

 Energy levels inside a molecule made up of two atoms

 What happens when two sodium atoms very close to each other almost forming a molecule?
 Now each atom cannot have the configuration as it followed as an individual atom If they do they will be violating Pauli’s exclusion principle and end up with a lot of electrons of the same energy levels.

 When two atoms come very close to each other, What is going to happen to this system?
 The answer is, their respective energy bands are going to overlap on each other and transform into what we call as Molecular orbit.
 That is the 1s orbit of individual Sodium atom combines to form 1s molecular orbital.
 As two atomic orbitals are overlapping, the molecular orbit ends up having two discrete energy levels.
 Where the Lower energy level is called bonding orbital and Higher energy level is called an anti-bonding orbital.
 This will repeat for all orbits.
 Refer figure (2) for the visualization of energy levels and molecular orbits.
 To learn more about the energy levels and the classification of energy bands, click on the following links:

 Energy levels inside a molecule made up of three atoms